On this page:

 An authority can be either an exclusive, general or auction authority.

-For information on the agency authority to sell, view our Selling property with or without an agent page.
+For information on the agency authority to sell, view Selling property with or without an agent.

-For information on the agency authority for the lease of real estate, view our Property management page.
+For information on the agency authority for the lease of real estate, view Property management.

 A trust account is a special purpose account where trust money received by an estate agent or an agent’s representative is held until settlement, or until it can be released to the person entitled to that money.
 Trust money is money held by an agent on behalf of another person and includes sales deposits, rent, or fees for advertising and maintenance paid in advance.

-For more information, view our What is a trust account? page.
+For more information, view What is a trust account?.

 Where to next: